mizanxali/js-libp2p-http/README.md

-# `js-libp2p-http`
+# `js-libp2p-request-response`

 ## Introduction

-`js-libp2p-http` is a lightweight HTTP-like transport built on top of [libp2p](https://github.com/libp2p/js-libp2p).
+`js-libp2p-http` is a generic request response like transport interface built on top of [libp2p](https://github.com/libp2p/js-libp2p).
 It allows you to send HTTP-like requests over libp2p, with easy handler registration and response handling.
 ## Installation

 To install `js-libp2p-http`, choose your preferred package manager: